Kindoli/Kindoli/README.md

 ### Global Data Manager | Data Analyst | Data Engineer
 - Experienced in Monitoring & Evaluation | Data Visualization | Automation
-- - 📊 Skilled in R, SQL, Python, Power BI, Stata, ActivityInfo
+-  📊 Skilled in R, SQL, Python, Power BI, Stata, ActivityInfo
+- 🌍 Passionate about turning data into insights that drive decisions
+- 💻 Currently working on data engineering projects involving data extraction, consolidation, and visualization

 ## Thanks for stopping by.
 Here's a little bit more about myself...